Maniche: International career

-Maniche made his debut for the Portugal national team on 29 March 2003, in a 2–1 friendly victory over Brazil.
-He was a key element in the country's runner-up run at UEFA Euro 2004, scoring in a 2–0 group stage win against Russia and adding another in the semi-finals against the Netherlands, which ended in a 2–1 victory; he was subsequently selected for the Team of the Tournament.
+Maniche made his debut for the Portugal national team on 29 March 2003, in a 2–1 friendly win over Brazil.
+He was a key element in the country's runner-up run at UEFA Euro 2004, scoring in a 2–0 group stage defeat of Russia and adding another in the semi-finals against the Netherlands, which ended in a 2–1 victory; he was subsequently selected for the Team of the Tournament.

-On 21 June 2006, in the 2006 FIFA World Cup, Portugal played Mexico, in the nation's final group game.
-Maniche netted in the sixth minute in an eventual 2–1 triumph that sealed the group win.
-Four days later, in the round-of-16, as the national side faced the Netherlands once again, he scored the only goal in the game, and was the only Portuguese player to feature on Adidas' Golden Ball shortlist.
+On 21 June 2006, in the 2006 FIFA World Cup, Portugal played Mexico in the final group fixture.
+Maniche netted in the sixth minute in an eventual 2–1 win that sealed the group win.
+Four days later, in the round of 16, as the national side faced the Netherlands once again, he scored the only goal of the game, and was the only Portuguese player to feature on Adidas' Golden Ball shortlist.

 After appearing significantly during the qualifying stages for Euro 2008, he was surprisingly left out of the nation's final squad, although younger brother Jorge Ribeiro would make the final cut.
 He also featured little during the qualification for the 2010 World Cup, and was subsequently left out of the squad for the final stages by manager Carlos Queiroz.